Our Privacy Principles

 We will protect Personal Information with safeguards appropriate to the sensitivity of the information.

 We have safeguards to protect Personal Information against loss or theft, as well as unauthorized access, disclosure, copying, use or modification, regardless of the format in which the information is held.
 We will make our employees aware of the importance of maintaining the confidentiality of Personal Information, and we will exercise care in the disposal or destruction of Personal Information to prevent unauthorized parties from gaining access to the information.

 Our methods of protection will include physical measures (for example, locked filing cabinets and restricted access to offices), organizational measures (for example, security clearances and limiting access on a “need-to-know” basis), and technological measures (for example, the use of passwords and encryption).

-Although we have enacted various security measures, we cannot guarantee the absolute security of our website or the security of information that you submit (or that we send to you) over the internet, since no internet transmission is ever 100% secure or error-free.
-Your use of the internet and electronic mail is at your own risk.
+Although we have enacted layered security measures, we cannot guarantee the absolute security of your personal information since no security measures are ever 100% secure or error-free.
+Please be aware that we employ methods to protect personal information transmitted over the internet however your use of the internet and electronic mail is at your own risk.